12 Lessons I Learned from Living Overseas

 5) Celebrate differences.

 There’s a lot to learn from our friends around the globe!
-Some lessons they've taught me: not always being in a hurry, the importance of rest, respecting local customs.
+Some lessons they've taught me: not always being in a hurry, the importance of rest, and respecting local customs.

 6) The food!
 The food!
 The food!